jmohr/compago/README.md

 ### Writing your own plugins

 You can write your own plugins easily.
-A plugin is a class that inherits from compago.plugin.Plugin.
+A plugin is a class that inherits from `compago.plugin.Plugin`.
 It should override one or more of the hook
 methods:

     after_application_init(application) - called just after the application is